wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 ### Multiple functions & AOP (version > 2.0)

-If you try to establish multiple process pools to realize multiple functions, it is not feasible.
+If you try to establish some pools to realize many functions, it is not feasible.
 For example:

 **Incorrect code, do not use!**
 ```python